stonybrook-lin539/main/source/03_universals/02_npi-licensing.md

 The sentence *Every student slept* asserts for each student $s \in A$ that $s$ did in fact sleep.
 Suppose this is true.
 Then *Every X slept* is necessarily true if X denotes some set $B \subseteq A$ because we already know for each $s \in B$ that $s$ did sleep.
-Since there is no subset of $A$ for which this entailment fails, *no* is indeed downward entailing.
+Since there is no subset of $A$ for which this entailment fails, *every* is indeed downward entailing.
 :::
 :::